rebahama/social-reviewer-frontend/README.md

 # Database diagrams

-The database is used together with framework Django, the software is called: PostgresSql and it is a relational database.
-The is 6 diffrent models and all wil be displayed below:
+The database is used together with the Django framework, the software is called: PostgresSql and it is a relational database.
+There is 6 diffrent models and all wil be displayed below:

 ## Category